Learning Evolution via Optimization Knowledge Adaptation: Introduction

-Evolutionary knowledge transfer (EKT) leverages prior knowledge from source tasks to accelerate evolutionary optimization for challenging target tasks \cite{11,12,1324694,8733017,14,15,9385398}.
-Current mainstream EKT methods focus mainly on knowledge derived from highly related individuals \cite{13}, thus neglecting valuable information from other candidates within the population.
-This limited knowledge utilization hampers the exploitation of underlying evolutionary behaviors on source tasks.
-Furthermore, adaptability has long been a key challenge in the field of EAs \cite{2,Turing2009,16,17}.
-The absence of a unified framework for heuristic evolutionary operators results in adaptability strategies specific to particular EAs.
-For example, the covariance matrix adaptation used in evolution strategies (CMAES) \cite{18} may not be effective in GA contexts.
-Recent studies \cite{19,20,NEURIPS2019_ec04e8eb,hong2023pre,li2023b2opt} have explored training parameterized EAs in various tasks to improve generalization and adaptability.
-However, these learnable EAs (LEAs) cannot dynamically adjust parameters using generated populations and fitness data, potentially limiting their optimization capabilities.
+Regarding knowledge transfer, evolutionary sequential transfer optimization (ESTO) \cite{11,12,1324694,8733017,14,15,9385398} aims to accelerate evolutionary optimization for challenging target tasks by leveraging prior experience accumulated from source tasks.
+Despite its success, current mainstream ESTO methods primarily focus on knowledge derived from highly related individuals \cite{21}, thereby neglecting valuable holistic information from other candidates within the population.
+The incomplete utilization of prior knowledge hampers the full exploitation of underlying evolutionary behaviors on source tasks.
+Furthermore, online adaptation has long been a key challenge in the field of EAs \cite{2,Turing2009,16,17}.
+Traditional adaptive strategies primarily rely on real-time evolutionary dynamics, such as the current population distribution and fitness evaluations, to adjust the parameters or optimization strategies.
+However, the absence of a unified framework for heuristic evolutionary operators results in adaptation strategies specific to particular EAs.
+For example, the covariance matrix adaptation used in CMA-ES \cite{18} may not be effective in GA contexts.
+While recent learnable EAs (LEAs) \cite{19,20,NEURIPS2019_ec04e8eb,hong2023pre,li2023b2opt} aim to enhance adaptability and generalizability by training parameterized operators, most existing models fix their parameters after meta-training.
+The lack of online adaptation prevents them from dynamically adjusting to real-time evolutionary dynamics, limiting their effectiveness in unknown landscapes.

-To address these challenges, we introduce the Optimization Knowledge Adaptation Evolutionary Model (OKAEM), which exhibits powerful transferability and adaptability.
-OKAEM pre-learns extensive prior knowledge from source tasks and dynamically adjusts to incorporate new knowledge from target tasks.
-By leveraging attention mechanisms, OKAEM explicitly models the relationships among individuals, fitness landscapes, and genetic components, guiding selection, crossover, and mutation.
-These parameterized evolutionary operators enable learnable and highly parallelizable update rules.
-Multilayer perceptrons (MLPs) with Dropout are employed to introduce stochasticity into the operators.
-To our knowledge, this is the first instance where neurons are used to represent the random behavior in EAs.
+Although knowledge transfer and online adaptation are typically studied in isolation, addressing their respective limitations relies on a common foundation: the effective utilization of optimization knowledge.
+Optimization knowledge comprises historical populations and fitness evaluations, encapsulating critical search trajectories and landscape characteristics.
+In terms of utilization, ESTO leverages prior knowledge from source tasks to accelerate convergence, whereas adaptive EAs rely on real-time knowledge to dynamically adjust search strategies.
+Consequently, establishing a unified paradigm that seamlessly integrates these two knowledge sources is essential to develop an optimizer capable of simultaneously exploiting prior experience for efficient transfer and utilizing real-time feedback for robust self-adaptation.